Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 - Remediation Server Groups

-For example, if you configure a RADIUS client in the NPS console under RADIUS Clients and Servers, you have altered the NPS server configuration and taken one step in configuring NPS to communicate with one of your network access servers (NAS's).
+For example, if you configure a RADIUS client in the NPS console under RADIUS Clients and Servers, you have altered the NPS configuration and taken one step in configuring NPS to communicate with one of your network access servers (NAS's).
 (The next step would be to configure the NAS to communicate with NPS.)
-However, if you configure a new RADIUS Clients template in the NPS console under Templates Management rather than creating a new RADIUS client under RADIUS Clients and Servers, you have created a template, but you have not altered the NPS server functionality yet.
-To alter the NPS server functionality, you must select the template from the correct location in the NPS console.
+However, if you configure a new RADIUS Clients template in the NPS console under Templates Management rather than creating a new RADIUS client under RADIUS Clients and Servers, you have created a template, but you have not altered the NPS functionality yet.
+To alter the NPS functionality, you must select the template from the correct location in the NPS console.